Our Mission

 At this time WWP holds over 4000 acres of these school endowment land leaseholds that are being managed for wildlife habitat and conservation purposes.

-Through vigorous litigation under the Endangered Species Act, Clean Water Act and Federal Land Policy Management Act, WWP has successfully challenged public-lands grazing practices that threaten watersheds and endangered species such as salmon, steelhead and bull trout.
+Through vigorous litigation under the Endangered Species Act, Clean Water Act and Federal Land Policy Management Act, WWP has successfully challenged public-lands grazing practices that threaten watersheds and a diverse array of threatened and endangered species.

-WWP regularly employs field monitors to identify damaged watersheds and document abusive land-management practices.
-Among other things, monitors report on the following: livestock numbers on grazing allotments; turnout times; abusive grazing; degradation of streams and stream banks; destruction of riparian and upland habitat; degradation of cultural, historic, archaeological, and scenic resources, illegal diversions of water, negative impacts to wilderness values, roadless areas, Wilderness Study Areas and designated Wilderness.
+WWP's state directors and seasonal field technicians work to identify damaged watersheds and document abusive land-management practices.
+Our staff report on livestock numbers on grazing allotments; turnout times; abusive grazing; degradation of streams and stream banks; destruction of riparian and upland habitat; degradation of cultural, historic, archaeological, and scenic resources, illegal diversions of water, and negative impacts to wilderness values, roadless areas, Wilderness Study Areas and designated Wilderness.